-Given a relative train track map $f:G\rightarrow G$ with filtration $\emptyset = G_0 \subset G_1 \subset \cdots G_s = G$.
-We will call $f$ a \emph{CT map} if following properties are satisfied: \begin{enumerate} \item \textbf{(Rotationless)} $f$ fixes each principal vertex and each periodic direction at a principal vertex (\cite{FH-11} Definition 3.18) is fixed by $Tf$, as a result $f$ is \emph{rotationless}. \item \textbf{(Completely split)} In each irreducible stratum, for each edge $E$, the path $f(E)$ is completely split. \item \textbf{(Vertices)} The endpoints of all indivisible Nielsen paths are vertices.
-The terminal endpoint of each nonfixed NEG edge is principal. \item \textbf{(Periodic edges)} Each periodic edge is fixed. \item \textbf{(Zero strata)} Each zero strata $H_i$ is contractible and enveloped by (i.e including an irreducible stratum and included in an EG stratum) a EG strata $H_s, s>i$, such that every edge of $H_i$ is a taken in $H_s$.
+Given a relative train track map $f:G\rightarrow G$ with an invariant filtration $\emptyset = G_0 \subset G_1 \subset \cdots G_s = G$, which is a CT map representing $\phi$, the following properties are satisfied: \begin{enumerate} \item \textbf{(Completely split)} In each irreducible stratum, for each edge $E$, the path $f(E)$ is completely split. \item \textbf{(Vertices)} The endpoints of all indivisible Nielsen paths are vertices.
+The terminal endpoint of each nonfixed NEG edge is fixed and every periodic direction at such a vertex is fixed. \item \textbf{(Periodic edges)} Each periodic edge is fixed. \item \textbf{(Zero strata)} Each zero strata $H_i$ is contractible and enveloped by (i.e including an irreducible stratum and included in an EG stratum) a EG strata $H_s, s>i$, such that every edge of $H_i$ is a taken in $H_s$.
 Each vertex of $H_i$ is contained in $H_s$ and link of each vertex in $H_i$ is contained in $H_i \cup H_s$.

-\item \textbf{(Nonlinear NEG edges)} \cite[Lemma 4.21]{FH-11} Each non-fixed NEG stratum $H_i$ is a single edge with its NEG orientation and a splitting $f_\#(E_i) = E_i\cdotp u_i$, where $u_i$ is a closed nontrivial completely split circuit.
-If $u_i=1$ then $E_i$ is said to be \emph{linear edge }.
-If all edges in a stratum is linear, that stratum is linear. $u_i$ in the splitting $f_\#(E_i) = E_i\cdotp u_i$ is a Nielsen path if and only if $H_i$ is linear.